gauravn17/cse-15l-lab-reports/lab3.md

 # Researching the `grep` Command:

-The `grep ` command is a powerful tool for searching and pattern matching within file contents.
+The `grep ` command is a powerful tool for searching and pattern matching within file contents, which could be particularly useful while working with large text files.
 In this lab report , I will explore 4 different command line options of  `grep` through instances of their use.

-**Command line options of 'grep' command I used on the files of directory `'technical'` :**
+**Command line options of 'grep' command I used on the files of directory `technical` :**

 `grep -c` : Displays the number of lines that matches the given string/pattern in a file